Python-GIS-book/site/source/back-matter/md/acknowledgements.md

 The following people (listed by name or GitHub username) assisted with proofreading and suggesting edits the the book materials:

-- Nicolás Ordax Sommer, hmhann, tyjonthomas, ...
+- Nicolás Ordax Sommer, hmhann, tyjonthomas, Frontnerd, ...

 This section is under construction.